Meteor shower: Radiant point

-Because meteor shower particles are all traveling in parallel paths and at the same velocity, they will appear to an observer below to radiate away from a single point in the sky.
+Because meteor shower particles are all travelling in parallel paths and at the same velocity, they will appear to an observer below to radiate away from a single point in the sky.
 This radiant point is caused by the effect of perspective, similar to parallel railroad tracks converging at a single vanishing point on the horizon.
 Meteor showers are normally named after the constellation from which the meteors appear to originate.
 This "fixed point" slowly moves across the sky during the night due to the Earth turning on its axis, the same reason the stars appear to slowly march across the sky.
 The radiant also moves slightly from night to night against the background stars (radiant drift) due to the Earth moving in its orbit around the Sun.
 See IMO Meteor Shower Calendar 2017 (International Meteor Organization) for maps of drifting "fixed points".

 The geocentric velocity of the meteors can vary considerably between showers.
 For example, the velocity is around 27 km/s for the Taurids and 71 km/s for the Leonids.
 (Compare to the Earth's average orbital velocity of 29.8 km/s.)
 Incoming meteors produce a measureable light curve along their trajectory, which varies in brightness by the rate of ablation.
 The observed heights for meteor ionization is from 70±to km, where the atmosphere is sufficiently dense to heat the projectiles.
 A typical meteor in a shower has a diameter of 5 μm with a density of 2 g cm^{−3}.
 It starts to melt at a temperature of around 1800 K.

 As the Earth rotates, the shower rate will be low when the radiant point is near the horizon, then it will rise to at least 50% of maximum when the radiant point reaches an altitude of 30° above the horizon.
 Optimum viewing is when the radiant point is at an angle of 45°, or half way up the sky, as the meteors are still passing through a thicker column of air.
 The longer, more prominent trails will then be observed 30–60° away from the radiant point.
 Most meteor showers improve their visibility after midnight, as the observer's position becomes more oriented toward the direction of the Earth's orbit around the Sun.
 For this reason, the best viewing time for a meteor shower is generally slightly before dawn — a compromise between the maximum number of meteors available for viewing and the brightening sky, which makes them harder to see.